Contents

 4. Neptune.ai

 Neptune.ai specializes in metadata and logging management throughout the ML lifecycle.
 Additionally, it offers a streamlined UI, sophisticated filtering, and customizable logging.
-With its minimal integration weight and compatibility across frameworks, Neptune.ai is suitable for teams seeking rapid and agile experimentation.
+With its minimal integration footprint and cross-framework compatibility, Neptune.ai is suitable for teams seeking rapid, agile experimentation.

 5. DVC (Data Version Control)